msuli1120/hairsalon/README.md

 8. _SELECT * FROM stylists;_

-[click here](https://github.com/msuli1120/hairsalon.git) to check out the project
+[click here](https://github.com/msuli1120/hairsalon.git) to check out the project.

 ### License
 *This application is licensed under Xing Li's name*